 - "From these remarks it will be seen that I look at the term species, as one arbitrarily given for the sake of convenience to a set of individuals closely resembling each other, and that it does not essentially differ from the term variety, which is given to less distinct and more fluctuating forms."
 [Origin, p.
-52] ...
-I believe species come to be tolerably well-defined objects, - "...
-I believe species come to be tolerably well-defined objects, and do not at any one period present an inextricable chaos of varying and intermediate links...
-[Origin, p 177] - "Hereafter we shall be compelled to acknowledge that the only distinction between species and well-marked varieties is, that the latter are known . . . to be connected at the present day by intermediate gradations, whereas species were formerly thus connected. . .
-[W]e shall at least be freed from the vain search for the undiscovered and undiscoverable essence of the term species."
-[Origin, p 485]
+52] - "...
+I believe species come to be tolerably well-defined objects, and do not at any one period present an inextricable chaos of varying and intermediate links ...
+[Origin, p 177] - "Hereafter we shall be compelled to acknowledge that the only distinction between species and well-marked varieties is, that the latter are known . . . to be connected at the present day by intermediate gradations, whereas species were formerly thus connected . .
+[W]e shall at least be freed from the vain search for the undiscovered and undiscoverable essence of the term species. " [Origin, p 485]